UK players have a fascination with roulette! Let’s find out more about online roulette in our expert roulette casino guide!

 In American roulette, there are a total of 38 numbers, given the presence of the additional green number, which is the 00.
 Adding the double-zero number increases the built-in house advantage to 5.26%, which is a lot higher than the European version.
 Given the higher chance of winning on European roulette, players often look with suspicion at the American version.
 Then again, some like it.

-The Wheel and Table
+The Roulette Wheel

-As mentioned above, the European wheel has 37 slots numbered 0-36 and the house edge is 2.63 while the American version has 38 slots with 0-36 plus an extra pocket: 00.
+As mentioned above, the European roulette wheel has 37 slots numbered 0-36 and the house edge is 2.63 while the American version has 38 slots with 0-36 plus an extra pocket: 00.
 The presence of this extra number raises the house edge to 5.26 per cent.

-The table is where you will place your bets on individual numbers or other bets.
+The roulette table is where you will place your bets on individual numbers or other bets.
 There is the inside portion, which contains the 0-36 or 00-36, while the outside area houses the columns, red/black and odd/even and groups of numbers.

 If you are playing a standard version of roulette, you will not have to worry about getting your bets mixed up with other players.
 In landbased casinos, each player receives a different set of coloured chips in order to make it clear who’s bets belong to who.

-Depending on which table you deal with, you must know that each one will have a minimum and maximum bet.
+Depending on which roulette table you deal with, you must know that each one will have a minimum and maximum bet.
 While it may seem fair to do so, you cannot combine your inside and outside bets to meet the table minimum.

 There are a number of bets that you can make, as mentioned previously: